uwdata/verp/README.md

 The VERP Explorer
 =================

-The VERP Explorer is a visual analysis tool for exploring exploring eye movements of visual-cognitive tasks using recurrence plots.
+The VERP Explorer is a visual analysis tool for exploring eye movements of visual-cognitive tasks using recurrence plots.